Training courses

 Water and Society

-AWARE IDIL Water Master Earth and Water Under Global Change (IDIL)A two-year international Master's program to familiarize students with the world of research, in collaboration with the research laboratories of the University of Montpellier, integrated into the STPE and EAU specializations.
+AWARE IDIL Water Master's Degree in Earth and Water Under Global Change (IDIL)A two-year international master's program designed to familiarize students with the world of research in collaboration with the research laboratories of the University of Montpellier, integrated into the STPE and EAU programs.

-- ACCES master's degree(Animation, Culture, Enseignements Scientifiques, preparation for the Agrégation SVT),
+- from the ACCES master's degree(Animation, Culture, Scientific Education, preparation for the SVT Agrégation),

-- anengineering degreefrom the Ecole des Mines d'Alès,
+- engineering degreefrom the Ecole des Mines d'Alès,